This checklist helps you to improve the design, migration, implementation, and maintenance of your SAP HANA landscapes

 - Ensure that your choice of storage buckets meets your redundancy needs.
 Typically, using the multi-region option is best because it provides recoverability if a particular region becomes unavailable.

-- If you enable Private Google Access on your subnet, do not route traffic through a private VM (for example, using a NAT gateway or proxy server) because doing so can decrease achievable throughput.
+- If you enable Private Google Access on your subnet, then don't route traffic through a private VM (for example, using a NAT gateway or proxy server) because doing so can decrease achievable throughput.
 For more information, see the Network configuration section of the Configuring Private Google Access guide.

 - When you perform backups to a persistent disk:

 - You can use any disk type as long as it meets your performance requirements.
 If standard PD does not provide enough performance for your needs, then try balanced (pd-balanced) or SSD (pd-ssd) instead.

 - Know that the SAP HANA landscape requires you to allocate additional bandwidth to each VM instance.
 SAP HANA uses the extra bandwidth for the overhead and IOPS needed to read and write backup data to disk.
 As a result, we recommend using SAP HANA Backint or third-party tools that support either streaming or snapshots of the persistent disk volumes.